-(a) sales or revenues;
+- (a) revenue:

-- (b) income or loss before discontinued operations and extraordinary items; - net income or loss for the period; and (c)
+- (b) profit or loss before discontinued operations;

+- profit or loss for the period; and (c)

-unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry,
+unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its statement of financial position without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry,

 - (d) current assets;

 - (e) non-current assets;

-- (f) current liabilities; and
+- (f) current liabilities: and

 - non-current liabilities.

-Meaningful disclosure about the acquired business would also include the issuer's share of any contingencies and commitments, which arise as a result of the acquisition.
+Meaningful disclosure about the acquired business would also include the issuer's share of any contingent liabilities and commitments, which arise as a result of the acquisition.
 In the case of related businesses, as defined in NI 51-102, the issuer may present the summary financial information about the businesses on a combined basis.

-PART 15 VENTURE ISSUER BASIC CERTIFICATES
+PART 15 VENTURE SENIOR UNLISTED ISSUER BASIC CERTIFICATES

 15.1.
-Venture issuer basic certificates
+Venture Senior unlisted issuer basic certificates

-Many venture issuers have few employees and limited financial resources which make it difficult for them to address the challenges described in section 6.11 of the Policy Statement.
-As a result, many venture issuers are unable to design DC&P and ICFR without (i) incurring significant additional costs, (ii) hiring additional employees, or (iii) restructuring the board of directors and audit committee.
-Since these inherent limitations exist for many venture issuers, the required forms of certificate for venture issuers are Forms 52-109FV1 and 52-109FV2.
+Many venturesenior unlisted issuers have few employees and limited financial resources which make it difficult for them to address the challenges described in section 6.11 of the Policy Statement.
+As a result, many venturesenior unlisted issuers are unable to design DC&P and ICFR without (i) incurring significant additional costs, (ii) hiring additional employees, or (iii) restructuring the board of directors and audit committee.
+Since these inherent limitations exist for many venturesenior unlisted issuers, the required forms of certificate for venturesenior unlisted issuers are Forms 52-109FVSU1 and 52-109FVSU2.
 These forms do not include representations relating to the establishment and maintenance of DC&P and ICFR.

-Although Forms 52-109FV1 and 52-109FV2 are the required forms for venture issuers, a venture issuer may elect to file Forms 52-109F1 or 52-109F2, which include representations regarding the establishment and maintenance of DC&P and ICFR.
+Although Forms 52-109FVSU1 and 52-109FVSU2 are the required forms for venture senior unlisted issuers, a venture senior unlisted issuer may elect to file Forms 52109F1 or 52-109F2, which include representations regarding the establishment and maintenance of DC&P and ICFR.

-Certifying officers of a non-venture issuer are not permitted to use Forms 52-109FV1 and 52-109FV2.
-Although a non-venture issuer may face similar challenges in designing its ICFR, such as those described in section 6.11 of the Policy Statement, the issuer is still required to file Forms 52-109F1 and 52-109F2 and disclose in the MD&A a description of each material weakness existing at the end of the financial period.
+Certifying officers of a non venturesenior listed issuer are not permitted to use Forms 52-109FVSU1 and 52-109FVSU2.
+Although a non-venture senior listed issuer may face similar challenges in designing its ICFR, such as those described in section 6.11 of the Policy Statement, the issuer is still required to file Forms 52-109F1 and 52-109F2 and disclose in the MD&A a description of each material weakness existing at the end of the financial period.

 15.2.
-Note to reader included in venture issuer basic certificates
+Note to reader included in venturesenior unlisted issuer basic certificates

-Forms 52-109FV1 and 52-109FV2 include a note to reader that clarifies the responsibility of certifying officers and discloses that inherent limitations on the ability of certifying officers of a venture issuer to design and implement on a cost effective basis DC&P and ICFR may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.
+Forms 52-109FVSU and 52-109FVSU include a note to reader that clarifies the responsibility of certifying officers and discloses that inherent limitations on the ability of certifying officers of a venturesenior unlisted issuer to design and implement on a cost effective basis DC&P and ICFR may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.